werocketry/HPR-Flight-Computer/scripts/README.md

+### `/scripts`

-The Python code in this directory is for parsing the data files collected by the system.
+Contains executable scripts useful for tasks like setting up environments, running tests, and deployment.
+Currently, the Python code in this directory is for parsing the data files collected by the system.

 There are three types of files that can be parsed:

 1)  Flight files from the onboard SD card.
 This is very dense data that can be displayed in Excel or another spreadsheet.
 However, these take a lot of time to setup and each is unique.
 The code here will output many plots of the flight data for subsequent analysis.